Clinical Documentation Specialist

 Weber State University’s online associate of applied science degree in health information technology (HIT) prepares students to succeed in this growing field of information management and healthcare coding.
 This AAS program is an excellent stepping stone between a certificate in healthcare coding and a health information management bachelor’s degree.
 Based on the 2020-2021 academic year, 100% of Weber State University’s HIT program graduates passed the RHIT certification examination on their first attempt.

-The curriculum of this program includes courses such as healthcare privacy & security; diagnosis coding; ambulatory & physician office coding; ICD-10-PCS coding; healthcare database management & security; computer applications in health care; and introduction to quality improvement in health care.
+The curriculum of this program includes courses such as healthcare privacy and security, diagnosis coding, ambulatory and physician office coding, ICD-10-PCS coding, healthcare database management and security, computer applications in healthcare, and an introduction to quality improvement in healthcare.

 Graduates of this program will be ready to work in various healthcare settings such as medical clinics and hospitals, insurance companies, home health agencies, mental health facilities, skilled nursing facilities, software vendors, public health agencies, and health maintenance organizations.